vkotturu/learning-library/sample-livelabs-templates/create-labs/labs/livelabs-faq/livelabs-faq.md

 ## **Development FAQ**

-1. Who is responsible for Oracle learning-library GitHub repository  pull request approvals?
+1. Who is responsible for approving pull requests in the GitHub repositories of Oracle LiveLabs GitHub project?
-    - LiveLabs Admin team is responsible for the Oracle learning-library GitHub repository pull request approvals.
+    - LiveLabs Admin team is responsible for the Oracle LiveLabs GitHub project's pull request approvals.
 2. What is the ETA to approve and merge the open pull request by LiveLabs admins?
     - ETA to respond on the pull request is 1-2 business days.
-3. Any questions related to Oracle learning-library GitHub repository?
+3. Any questions related to Oracle LiveLabs GitHub project and repositories?
     -	Join the Slack channel: #workshop-authors-help to ask the questions in the channel or mail to [livelabs-help-db_us@oracle.com](livelabs-help-db_us@oracle.com).
 4. What should I do if I am making major updates to the workshop in production?
     -	If the workshop is in production, and the updates are major (i.e. not fixes, spelling updates, revised screenshots, etc) place the workshop back In Development.